borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

  * You'll generally want to put a soft failure command in the `before_backup` hook, so as to gate whether the backup action occurs.
-While a soft failure is also supported in the `after_backup` hook, returning a soft failure there won't prevent any actions from occuring, because they've already occurred!
+While a soft failure is also supported in the `after_backup` hook, returning a soft failure there won't prevent any actions from occurring, because they've already occurred!
-   Similiarly, you can return a soft failure from an `on_error` hook, but at that point it's too late to prevent the error.
+   Similarly, you can return a soft failure from an `on_error` hook, but at that point it's too late to prevent the error.
  * Returning a soft failure does prevent further commands in the same hook from executing.
 So, like a standard error, it is an "early out".
 Unlike a standard